Detection of collective optic excitations in molten NaI

-The existence of optic excitation modes in molten salts was predicted by Hansen and McDonald \cite{Hansen} more than three decades ago by a pioneering molecular dynamics (MD) simulation, which revealed the existence of propagating short wavelength charge fluctuations as in the solid state.
+The existence of optic excitation modes in molten salts was predicted by Hansen and McDonald~\cite{Hansen} more than four decades ago by a pioneering molecular dynamics (MD) simulation, which revealed the existence of propagating short wavelength charge fluctuations as in the solid state.
 Further MD simulations with more advanced potentials confirmed this prediction by including mass effects and ion polarization \cite{Adams,Dixon}.
 These computer studies motivated several groups to investigate ion dynamics in molten salts by inelastic neutron scattering \cite{Price,McGreevy}.
 However, the experiments were subject to the kinematic constraints of the energy ($\hbar\omega$)$-$momentum ($Q$) transfer relation of the neutrons.
 Thus, the neutron data were measured at $Q>10$ nm$^{-1}$, where optic modes may be highly damped and/or buried beneath experimental backgrounds.
+Inelastic x-ray scattering (IXS) has nearly no such kinematic constraints and tends to have reduced backgrounds.